7 memorable Adam West roles that aren't Batman

 While it may be true that West was typecast as the Caped Crusader after the series wrapped in the late '60s, that hasn't stopped him from taking on some seriously fun roles in the years that have followed.

-In honor of West's birthday today, we're looking back on eight roles from the actor you might not know about.
+We're looking back on eight roles from the actor you might not know about.
 Take a look!

 1. The Detectives (1961-1962)